wdv4758h/pypy-extradoc/blog/draft/numpy_followup.rst

     a much faster NumPy, in a way that's more fun, and given that the people working on this are volunteers, it's important to keep us motivated.

+Finally, we are **not** proposing to rewrite the entirety of NumPy or, god forbid, BLAST, or any of the low level stuff that operates on C-level arrays, only the parts that interface with Python code directly.

 C bindings vs. CPython C-API
 ----------------------------